Icy Blue Giants: Navigate the Largest Patagonian Glaciers and take the most Awe-inspiring Glacier Photos (in boat’s VIP section)

 As we approach Upsala Channel, we’ll start seeing icebergs of different shapes and sizes, which will be the prelude to the first view of the magnificent Upsala Glacier.
 As we draw closer, we’ll fully appreciate the glacier’s immensity and cold, crystalline beauty.

 We’ll then navigate to Spegazzini Channel, where we’ll get a view of the Spegazzini Glacier (the tallest glacier at Glaciers National Park), which will captivate us with its dramatic landscape of towering walls as well as the various shapes and colors of its icebergs We’ll also get to see the Seco Glacier, which in English means “Dry Glacier”.
 You will notice the exposed rock and dense forests where ice once covered the land, as evidence of the Seco Glacier’s retreat throughout the decades.
+We’ll then disembark at Glaciers Bay for an hour and a half to have lunch and enjoy a short trek that will take us to admire spectacular views of the Spegazzini glacier.

-The tour ends with as we navigate back to Puerto Bandera, and transfer back to the hotel, having learned and witnessed first-hand just how mighty nature can be; and, at the same time, how susceptible it is to the world’s changing climate.
+The tour ends as we navigate back to Puerto Bandera, and transfer back to the hotel, having learned and witnessed first-hand just how mighty nature can be; and, at the same time, how susceptible it is to the world’s changing climate.

 If you are looking for great photo opportunities of glaciers and icebergs, this is definitely the best glaciers navigation tour for you!